 Conclusion….

-Market success stories consistently prove that market success is linked to effectiveness of its marketing.
-The best marketing strategy is simple but integrated.
-Ultimately, it is about user experience (UX), which is even more important for SaaS products because they require some effort from the user.
+Market success stories consistently prove that business success is linked to effectiveness of marketing.
+The best marketing strategy can be simple.
+Ultimately, it is about customer experience (CX / UX), which is critically important for SaaS products because they always require some effort from the user.
+Marketing is an important part of making the product experience that much better.

 With 73% of organizations indicating that nearly all their apps will be SaaS by 2021 (BMC, 2020) and 86% expecting at least 80% of their software needs to be met by SaaS after 2022 (BlueTree, 2021), is there any question that to be in the game, your organisation must have a good plan and all hands on deck to implement it.